Tilt table test

-- Have you lie flat on the table that has a footboard and place straps around you to hold you in place.
+- Have you lie flat on a table that has a footboard and place straps around you to hold you in place.

 During a tilt table test

 - You'll start by lying flat on your back on the motorized table for about five minutes.

 - You'll be moved to a nearly vertical position, where you'll remain from five to 45 minutes, depending on the reason for the test.
 While vertical, you'll be asked to remain as still as possible but to report signs and symptoms such as nausea, sweating, lightheadedness or irregular heartbeats.

 Your heart rate and blood pressure will be monitored in each position to evaluate your body's cardiovascular response to the change in position.